-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 First, one small bit of consolation is that children, especially those between the ages of 1 and 9, are less likely than adolescents and adults to get very sick from this coronavirus (although some still do get very ill).

-The very youngest, however, are more vulnerable than their slightly older counterparts, accumulating evidence suggests.
+The youngest, however, are more vulnerable than their slightly older counterparts, accumulating evidence suggests.
 Infants younger than 12 months have been much more likely to be hospitalized for COVID-19 infection than any other pediatric age group.
 And, rarely, children — even those who had mild or no symptoms — have developed a severe inflammatory syndrome.

 Kids also seem less likely than adults to spread the virus to others.
 The information is still flowing in about this new-to-humans virus however, and the latest studies indicate the virus might be much more common in young kids than previously thought; children under the age of 5 might carry even higher amounts of the virus than adults or older kids.